yuanz03/tp/docs/UserGuide.md

    - **Remedy**: delete the `preferences.json` file created by the application before running the application again
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
    - **Remedy**: manually restore the minimized Help Window
-3. **Due to Playbook's case-insensitive name matching system**, names like `john doe` and `John Doe` are treated as the same player.
+3. **Due to PlayBook's case-insensitive name matching system**, names like `john doe` and `John Doe` are treated as the same player.
    - **Problem**: editing a name only to change its capitalisation, such as `edit pl/john doe n/John Doe`, will fail because the system does not consider capitalisation-only modifications to be meaningful
    - **Remedy**: temporarily rename the player to a different name with `edit pl/john doe n/Temp Name`, then re-edit it back to the correct capitalisation using `edit pl/Temp Name n/John Doe`
-4. **Playbook's duplicate detection** treats names with different spacing as different entries.
+4. **PlayBook's duplicate detection** treats names with different spacing as different entries.
    - **Example**: `Alex Yeoh`, `AlexYeoh`, and `Alex  Yeoh` (double-spacing) are all considered separate players, which can create unintended duplicate entries due to spacing variations
    - **Remedy**: ensure the player name is entered with the exact spacing you intend
 5. **Incorrect or misplaced prefixes** may be parsed as part of the value for the nearest preceding valid prefix, if one exists.